 - Accessible restrooms are available in West Building and on the top three levels of East Building in the East Stair Tower.

 - Service animals are welcome.

 - Although the Museum Park includes some paved trails, wheelchairs are not recommended because of steep grades in the natural landscape.

-- Assistive listening devices are available from audiovisual staff in the auditorium sound booth and available for docent-guided tours with advance notice to tour coordinator.
+- Assistive listening devices are available from audiovisual staff in the Museum Auditorium and available for docent-guided tours at the Information Desk in West Building.

 - A written transcript of the Cell Phone Tour is available at the Information Desk in West Building.

 - Braille is on all Museum directional signs and elevators.

 - Large-print label text is available at the entrance to special exhibitions.

 - Audio description is provided for select outdoor films by Arts Access Inc.

 - Docent-led tactile tours are available for visitors with vision loss.
 Please request these tours at least four weeks in advance.
 Contact Diana Phillips, (919) 664-6779.